ammoio/ammo/README.md

 ###Spotify iFrame
 Problem: Spotify has a very strict music player interface using iframe that makes providing a uniform user experience for all the music services difficult.
 Solution: A lot of time has been invested to work around the problem.
-We found that many other developers have struggled with this.
+We found that many other developers have struggled with this without success.
 In order to keep the quality of our user interface, we decided to forgo Spotify integration.

 ###Youtube API bug
 Problem: Youtube’s API has a bug where the ‘buffering’ event is not properly sent.
 Solution: The problem occurs in rare instances.
 We have informed Youtube and will continue to provide Youtube service in the meantime.

-###Shuffle functionality
-Problem:

 ###Scalability
-Problem:
+Problem: The use of socket.io for synchronizing the ‘voting’ feature currently limits our userbase.
+If the number of concurrent users and amount of activities exceed our server capacity, our service may run into problems.
+Solution: For the sake of the project, we will continue to handle socket requests as is.
+When scalability becomes a problem, we have a plan to balance the load across various servers and optimize our database query by caching playlists on the server.

-###View Management
+###View Management with Shuffle Functionality
-Problem:
+Problem: We structured our client side code structure to handle only simple insertion and deletion of songs.
+As the project proceeds, we had difficulty integrating new functionalities such as shuffling the playlist.
+Solution: We had to refactor our code multiple times to make the new functionalities possible.

 ##Codebase Map
 =====